tarsisexistence/routeshub/package/README.md

 ## Note
 This section is optional to understand how routes transform into the keys.

-The `Note` is input to reproduce the slice.
+The `Note` is input to reproduce the unit.
 Each `Note` represents one route and each module collects the route in the `Notes` bunch.

 The example below shows capabilities and illustrates how this actually works.
 Unnecessary route information is shortened to three dots.